threadi/external-files-in-media-library/readme.txt

 == Frequently Asked Questions ==

-= Can I prevent other users from adding external files? =
+= Can I prevent other WordPress-users from adding external files? =

 Yes, you can select under Settings > External files in Media Library which roles gets the ability to add external files.